How to control anxiety

 1. Anticipate future situations you’re going to be in and the possible triggers you’ll encounter.
 You can then work to neutralize the emotion-causing powers of those triggers before the situation happens in real life.

-Illustration of what controlling our emotions looks like – from triggered to calm
+Illustration of what controlling your emotions looks like – from triggered to calm

-When we identify the anxiety-causing belief(s) associated with a trigger and drop them, we’ll be emotionally undisturbed when encountering the stimuli again.
+When you identify the anxiety-causing belief(s) associated with a trigger and drop them, you’ll be emotionally undisturbed when encountering the stimuli again.

 Examples for how to do this work